Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 The University Archive is the home for the university’s historical documents, photos, collections and artifacts.
 Scholarly researchers, genealogists, historians, students, faculty and the public are all welcome to use the University Archive.

-Browse the “University Archive” category of finding aids to see what university resources are available for research.
+Browse the UNT Archive Finding Aids to see what university resources are available for research.

 We encourage UNT staff and faculty to become familiar with the records that need preservation and follow the records retention schedule.
 As mandated by the Board of Regents, the University Archive permanently preserves records of enduring value.
 A few examples of records that come to the Archives are: department publications, photographs, broadcasts, reports, and biographical records (such as faculty vitas).
 You can learn more information about contributing here.